Mental Health

 Resources regarding trauma-informed care, cultural competency, gender-based violence, and more.

-• Culture, Trauma and Refugee Mental Health Trainings
+• Culture, Trauma and Refugee Mental Health Resources

-The USCRI offers two free trainings on The Intersection of Culture and Trauma in the Care of Diverse Populations.
-The trainings focus on the relationship between forced migration and mental health and how service providers and even the general public can be both trauma-informed and culturally informed in their work or interactions with refugees and other new arrivals.
-All trainings are about 2 hours in length and can be provided in person or virtually.
+The USCRI offers two training resources on The Intersection of Culture and Trauma in the Care of Diverse Populations.
+The resources focus on the relationship between forced migration and mental health and how service providers and even the general public can be both trauma-informed and culturally informed in their work or interactions with refugees and other new arrivals.

-To learn more or schedule a training please reach out to Ramya Gruneisen at rgruneisen@uscrimail.org.
+To learn more or schedule a training please reach out to Katie Simpher at ksimpher@refugees.org.

 • Stages of Grief: An Emotional Roller Coaster